Raleigh Rainwater Rewards

 Step 1: Choose Your Project

 Most stormwater quality practices that capture and treat stormwater will be considered for funding.
-Here are some great options to choose from:
+Here are a few great options to choose from:

 - Rain gardens;